CoderichLLC/nodejs-graphql-shape/README.md

 `@_shape` | For use on a **non-existing** field in the GraphQL Schema | The *field* is removed from the *query*

 ### Transformations (pipeline)
-Transformations are performed via as a series of key/value directive parameters that adhere to the following rules:
+Transformations are performed via as a series of parameters placed on each directive and adhere to the following rules:
 * Transformations are evaluated depth-first (inside-out, bottom-up) and from left-to-right
 * Each transformation receives the return value from the previous; creating a data pipeline

-Transformations are designed to be extensible to fit any use-case.
-You may `define` (or redefine) a **user** transformation via:
+You may `define` (or redefine) a customer **user** transformation via:
 ```javascript
 GraphQLShape.define(tfName, tfFunction); // or
 GraphQLShape.define(objectMap); // { tfName: tfFunction, tfName: tfFunction, ... }